reductstore/reductstore/README.md

 Cloud\Edge blob storage with focus on AI\ML systems.

 * HTTP API
-* Storing and access blobs as time series
+* Storing and access blobs as kTimestamp series
 * Optimized for little files
-* Real-time quota for buckets
+* Real-kTimestamp quota for buckets

 ## Why Reduct Storage?